MaxLeiter/Drift/README.md

 `client/.env`:

 - `API_URL`: defaults to localhost:3001, but allows you to host the front-end separately from the backend on a service like Vercel or Netlify
-- `WELCOME_CONTENT`: a markdown string (with \n newlines) that's rendered on the home page
-- `WELCOME_TITLE`: the file title for the post on the homepage.
 - `SECRET_KEY`: a secret key used for validating API requests that is never exposed to the browser

 `server/.env`: